StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Drums Iteration 10
+a cover of a rock song and it consists of a flat male vocal singing over acoustic rhythm guitar chords.
+The recording is noisy and in mono. a cover of a rock song and it consists of a flat male vocal singing over acoustic rhythm guitar chords.
+The recording is noisy, in mono and passionate and emotional.
 [Go to Prompt 1](#prompt1)

 ![Drums 10 Waveform](iterations1/drums_10_waveform_spectrogram.png)